 - ¼ heaping cup Sliced Almonds

 - Juice of ½ Lemon

 - Salt and Pepper to taste

-On a baking sheet lined with parchment paper, toss the broccoli with 2 Tbsp of olive oil.
+- On a baking sheet lined with parchment paper, toss the broccoli with 2 tablespoon of olive oil.

-Heat 1 Tbsp olive oil in the same skillet over medium heat.
+- Heat 1 tablespoon olive oil in the same skillet over medium heat.